maxim-saplin/ambilytics/README.md

 # Configuring Analytics

-Historically different now Google Analytics and Firebase Analytics are closely integrated products.
-In order to proceed you'll need Google account.
+Historically Firebase Analytics was used for app analytics and Google Analytics for web.
+Now they are closely integrated products and used together.
+In order to proceed you'll need a Google Account.
 Using this account you will set-up a project in Firebase Console which will be linked to a property in Google Analytics.
 All reports will be available in Google Analytics Console.

 ## Start with Firebase